EXPLAINER-Reality check for Johnson's Brexit: it's just the beginning

 The EU and Britain have vowed to work closely on security, including by sharing sensitive data for criminal cases.
 However, agreeing such procedures with third countries has proven complicated and time-consuming for the EU in the past.

-EU diplomats said that with a large majority in parliament, Johnson may pay less heed to his own hardline Brexiteers who want a deep split from the bloc as he negotiates a future relationship.
+EU diplomats said hardline Brexiteers will be weakened by Johnson’s large majority and so he may favour closer integration with the EU as he negotiates a future relationship.

 He may also feel under less pressure to stick to his pre-election pledge not to extend the transition period beyond 2020.

-However, if Johnson fails to reach an agreement with the EU by the end of next year, and he refuses to negotiate past his own deadline, then the legal default would still be a no-deal divorce.
-(Editing by Mark Bendeich)
+However, if Johnson fails to reach an agreement with the EU by the end of next year, and he refuses to negotiate past his own deadline, then the legal default would be a no-deal divorce.
+(Editing by Mark Bendeich and Giles Elgood)